I-GUIDE/data-catalog-archive/schema/core.md

 }
 ```

-This is an example that demonstrates the use of multiple citations, including a published article and a Jupyter notebook.
-Mote that not all the authors of
-the cited article are listed in this example.
+This example demonstrates the use of multiple citations, including a published article and a Jupyter notebook.
+Note that not all the authors of the cited article are listed in this example.

 ``` json
 {
   "name": "NOAA National Water Model CONUS Retrospective Dataset, Version 2.1 in NetCDF Format",